anz-bank/sysl/docs/blog/setup.md

 The Sysl open source set-up
 ===========================

-We have recently set up what we consider to be good engineering practises for our enterprise-backed open source project [Sysl](https://github.com/anz-bank/sysl).
+We, some of the ANZ open source developers, have recently set up what we consider to be good engineering practises for our enterprise-backed open source project [Sysl](https://github.com/anz-bank/sysl).
 The following is a record of systems and practises we deem essential and the products and platforms we have chosen (in parenthesis):

 * Open Source Licence included with source code ([Apache License 2.0](https://github.com/anz-bank/sysl/blob/master/LICENSE))
 * Version control system (git & Github)